Vocabulary for IELTS (General) - Persuasion and Involvement

-to publicly support something
+to publicly support or recommend something

-to accept something as true or real
+to openly accept something as true or real

 to behave in a confident way to cause people to recognize one's authority or right

-to express opposition, disagreement, or disapproval
+to express disapproval of something

 to give a brief description of something excluding the details